That shiny new WordPress site of yours is live and you want people to find it in Google, Yahoo, and Bing. But, you don’t

-If you’re like most beginners, you’re probably asking yourself some questions like “How do I use that popular Yoast SEO plugin I installed?”
+Like all of us at one point, you are probably asking yourself some beginner WordPress SEO questions like “How do I use that popular Yoast SEO plugin I installed?”
 “Where do I get started with SEO?”
 Or, “Is there an SEO software I should use?”

-Before you let your snowball of SEO questions get bigger, let’s step back and look at essential WordPress SEO tips for beginners.
+Before you let your snowball of SEO questions get any bigger, step back and let these essential WordPress SEO tips for beginners inform your next steps.

 SEO Tip #1 - Install Yoast SEO and Configure It

 Install Yoast SEO and don’t look back.
 If you are doing SEO for a business that can afford a $99/year plugin, install Yoast Premium.
 Here's why.
 Either way, you won’t regret your decision because you will be in good company.
 Many of the biggest and best businesses using WordPress rely on Yoast every single day and you can, too.

 The thing is, Yoast doesn’t actually do SEO for you.
 Once you install it, you have to configure it.
 Same goes for most your other plugins.
-If you don’t, it’s just going to end up slowing down your site because it’s a big plugin.
-Start by using the Yoast SEO Configuration Wizard.
-Then, learn how to use the Yoast SEO plugin and start practicing what you learn.
+If you don’t, they just end up slowing down your site which has a negative impact on SEO.
+Especially with big plugins like Yoast.

 SEO Tip #2 - Sign up for Google Search Console

 Signing up for Google Search Console is going to give you a direct line of communication with the biggest search engine in the world.